Dance

 8. Once a piece/selection has been performed in the “Song and Dance” class of the dance section, it may not ever be performed by that student in the vocal section of the festival in any format whatsoever.

-9. Competitive Highland (e.g. fling, sword dance etc.) may not be used in the National category.
+9. Competitive Highland (e.g., fling, sword dance, etc.) may not be used in the National category but could be entered into the For the Love of Dance Open category.

-10. Duets – age class entered is that of the oldest dancer.
+10. Duets, Trios and Quartets – age class entered is that of the oldest dancer.

 11. Groups: See chart in the dance category section